 (While brands are generally forced to give up the right the control if/how their products are resold once they release them into the market (this is the tenet at the heart of the first sale doctrine), there are limits in instances where the products being resold – or the conditions in which the products are being resold – are “materially different” than they initially were.
 Nike has already suggested that is the case here given that StockX is bundling the sneakers (the original products that Nike released into the market) with NFTs, the latter of which “may take a variety of forms, and the holders of NFTs may be entitled to obtain certain products, benefits or engage in certain experiences, such as unlocking a prize or entry into an exclusive sale,” according to StockX’s terms.)

 The idea that brands want to carefully control the conditions in which their products are sold is a well-established one.
-A brand’s ability to control how/where its products are sold is “critical to its ability to preserve brand equity, maximize profitable e-commerce channel growth, and prevent damaging e-commerce conflicts with its brick-and-mortar business,” among other things, according to Vorys partner Daren Garcia.
+A brand’s ability to control where its products are sold and the terms/conditions of such sales is “critical to its ability to preserve brand equity, maximize profitable e-commerce channel growth, and prevent damaging e-commerce conflicts with its brick-and-mortar business,” among other things, according to Vorys partner Daren Garcia.
 As such, this is an issue that has come up in a variety of cases in recent years, in particular, as brands look to regain some of the control they that have ceded as a result of the rise of various sales/distribution channels, including the burgeoning resale market.

 One need not look further than some of the lawsuits that Chanel has waged against resale entities for an indication that the ability to control how and where their products are sold is something that is important to luxury brands – and even more mass market brands like Nike, which is in the midst of prioritizing its direct-to-consumer distribution following decades of relying heavily on a robust wholesale network.